EduSahara™ Assignment

 • (v)

 • A radio tower stands vertically on the ground.
-From a point on the ground, the angle of elevation of the top of the radio tower is found to be 55°13'.
-If the height of the radio tower is 19 m, find the distance between the observation point and the foot of the radio tower.
+From a point on the ground, the angle of elevation of the top of the radio tower is found to be 56°33'.
+If the distance between the observation point and the foot of the radio tower is 20 m, find the distance between the observation point and the top of the radio tower.

 • From Table of Natural Tangents